-Responsibility for HR procedures rests with the employer not the AB but the AB must be informed that the ECT is not on track as early as possible.
+Responsibility for HR procedures rests with the employer not the AB but the AB must be informed as early as possible that the ECT is not on track.

 All organisations have their own policies and processes relating to HR.
-For example, not all schools use a probation period () with ECTs.
+For example, not all schools use a probation period (\) with ECTs.
 An example model of the way in which HR processes work alongside ECT Induction can be seen below.

 HR

 ECT Induction

+ECT IIIduction /

-Timeline Term 1 Term 2 Term 3 Term 4 Term 5 Term 6 Term 7 (Year 1) (Year 1) (Year 1) (Year 2) (Year 2) (Year 2) (Year 3) Statutory ECT No Induction NO Performance Νο No No No No No Voo management NO No INO INU NO Yes Probation Policy Note: not all schools choose to have a probation period No No No No No No Disciplinary/ Conduct Covered by probation if the school has a probation period Capability Covered by probation if the school has a probation period
+Timeline Term 1 Term 2 Term 3 Term 4 Term 5 Term 6 Term 7 (Year 1) (Year 1) (Year 1) (Year 2) (Year 2) (Year 2) (Year 3) Statutory ECT No Induction INO Performance No No No No No No Yes management No No No NO No No res Probation Policy Note: not all schools choose to have a probation period No No No No No No Disciplinary/ Conduct Covered by probation if the school has a probation period Capability Covered by probation if the school has a probation period